-Amniotic fluid is usually derived from baby's urine and it is inside the protective sac that your baby lives in inside your uterus.
+Amniotic fluid is usually derived from baby's urine and it is inside this protective sac that your baby lives inside your uterus.
 Amniotic fluid serves many purposes, all for the betterment and protection of your unborn child.
 Naturally, because of its importance, several issues may arise if the amount of amniotic fluid is not correct.

 Oligohydramnios, for example, means that there is not enough amniotic fluid inside the uterus surrounding the fetus.
 Not having enough amniotic fluid can lead to several complications.

 - Provides a cushion to protect the child from trauma (should you fall).

 - Keeps the umbilical cord from becoming compressed and reducing the oxygen supply to your baby.